• Home

 1. Social stories

-Social stories are great for kids because they can think about the problem when emotions are calm.
+Social stories are great because they can think about the problem when emotions are calm.
 Eventually, they will encounter the problem, or a similar situation, and already have a plan on how to handle it.
 Tell your child stories about different things that may make them upset or be difficult to handle, and help them think through what an appropriate reaction might be.

 2. Games that reward self-control and taking-turns

 Any games that require children to take turns are great for practicing self-control.
-Games like red light, green light, or Simon Says that require (and reward) self-control are a great way for kids to practice.
+Games like red light, green light, or Simon Says that require (and reward) self-control are a great way for children to practice.
 If they are able to practice in a game environment where they can be successful, they will feel proud and want to use their new skills more often.
 Win-win!

-3. Name games
+3. Name Games

-Name games are a great way to break the ice with a new group of kids.
-You can play “Who stole the cookies from the cookie jar” by writing kids’ names on pretend cookies and putting them in a container.
+Name games are a great way to break the ice with a new group of children.
+You can play “Who stole the cookies from the cookie jar” by writing names on pretend cookies and putting them in a container.
 When you pull out a name, everyone looks at that person and says “Who stole the cookie from the cookie jar?”
 “Tommy stole the cookie from the cookie jar!”
 Willoughby Wallaby Woo is also a fun game kids love.
 Here are more name games.

 4. Sensory bins

 Sensory bins are amazing toys for many reasons.
-Not only do they keep kids’ attention longer, but they teach many academic skills as well as problem-solving, fine motor skills, imagination, communication/language, and patience.
+Not only do they keep attention longer, but they teach many academic skills as well as problem-solving, fine motor skills, imagination, communication/language, and patience.

-5. Dramatic play
+5. Dramatic Play

 6. Emotion Charades

 An important part of having strong social skills is the ability to know how others are feeling.
-Playing emotion charades gives kids the chance to practice identifying how other people are feeling.
+Playing emotion charades can give children the chance to practice identifying how other people are feeling.
 To take this one step further, you can discuss how to respond to someone who is feeling that way, or a time you felt that way.
 Played just like regular charades, write emotions on slips of paper, the actor draws an emotion card and has to act out the feeling.
 The other players guess how the person is feeling.
 We love these cards!

-7. Cooperative games
+7. Cooperative Games

 Building with blocks, magnatiles, or legos are all great ways to get kids to practice teamwork.

-8. Board games
+8. Board Games

-- Turn-taking
+• Turn-taking

-- Following instructions
+• Following instructions

-- Sportsmanship
+• Sportsmanship

-- Conversation
+• Conversation

-- Active listening
+• Active listening

-- Problem-solving
+• Problem-solving

-- Conversation skills
+• Conversation skills

-- Patience
+• Patience

-- Self-control
+• Self-control

-- Handling disappointment
+• Handling disappointment

-- Empathy
+• Empathy

 Some of our favorite board games are: